Signs Your Great Dane is Spoiled

 - Don’t give in to unnecessary demands for extra attention

-Remember that a spoiled Great Dane might resist any changes to their grooming routine.
-Stay firm with your new boundaries – your pup will adjust to a more reasonable grooming schedule with consistency and patience.
+Remember that a spoiled Great Dane might resist any changes to its grooming routine.
+Stay firm with your new boundaries—your pup will adjust to a more reasonable grooming schedule with consistency and patience.

 Establishing Healthy Boundaries for Your Great Dane